rockset/rockset-python-client/README.md

 ## Documentation For Authorization

- All endpoints do not require authorization.
+The RocksetClient object must be instantiated with an apikey.
+You can create your first apikey in the [Rockset console](https://console.rockset.com/apikeys).
+The provided apikey will be used for all requests that are made using the instance of the client.

 ## Author

+Rockset

 ## Notes for Large OpenAPI documents
-If the OpenAPI document is large, imports in openapi_client.apis and openapi_client.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
+If the OpenAPI document is large, imports in rockset.apis and rockset.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
 In that case, there are a couple of solutions:

 Solution 1:
 Use specific imports for apis and models like:
-- `from openapi_client.api.default_api import DefaultApi`
+- `from rockset.api.default_api import DefaultApi`
-- `from openapi_client.model.pet import Pet`
+- `from rockset.model.pet import Pet`

 Solution 2:
 Before importing the package, adjust the maximum recursion limit as shown below:
 ```
 import sys
 sys.setrecursionlimit(1500)
-import openapi_client
+import rockset
-from openapi_client.apis import *
+from rockset.apis import *
-from openapi_client.models import *
+from rockset.models import *
 ```